 A candidate shall be eligible for the degree of Bachelor of Engineering if the candidate has satisfactorily undergone the prescribed courses of study for a period of four academic years and has passed the prescribed examinations in all the four academic years.
-For the award of the degree, a student has to
+For the award of the degree, a student has to for at least one year.
+The students enrolled in any one of the co-curricular activities (NCC / NSS / NSO / YRC) will undergo training for about 80 hours and attend a camp of about seven days.
+The training shall include classes on hygiene and health awareness and also training in first-aid.
+While the training activities will normally be during weekends, the camp will normally be during vacation period.

-5.1 Earn a minimum of 166 credits (124 for lateral entry students).
+- 5.1 Earn a minimum of 166 credits (127 for lateral entry students).

-5.2 Serve in any one of the Co-curricular activities such as
+- 5.2 Serve in any one of the Co-curricular activities such as

 - National Cadet Corps (NCC)

-- National Service Scheme (NSS)
+- ❖ National Service Scheme (NSS)

 - National Sports Organization (NSO) and

 - Youth Red Cross (YRC)